mdn/content/files/en-us/web/api/mediadevices/index.md

 {{APIRef("Media Capture and Streams")}}{{securecontext_header}}

-The **`MediaDevices`** interface of the {{domxref("Media Capture and Streams", "", "", "nocode")}} provides access to connected media input devices like cameras and microphones, as well as screen sharing.
+The **`MediaDevices`** interface of the {{domxref("Media Capture and Streams API", "", "", "nocode")}} provides access to connected media input devices like cameras and microphones, as well as screen sharing.
 In essence, it lets you obtain access to any hardware source of media data.

 {{InheritanceDiagram}}